praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 which served as my starting point.
 I then used the [jay parser generator](https://www.cs.rit.edu/~ats/projects/lp/doc/jay/package-summary.html) (the same tools used to generate the mono C# parser) as my parser generator.
-This tool takes the grammar definition and spits out a nasty C# code to parse files.
+This tool takes the grammar definition and spits out nasty C# code to parse files.
 The code is nasty because it's fast and eschews standard coding conventions for performance.
+I love it.

 The process of creating the parser went very smoothly thanks to this.
 The real work involves creating C# syntax classes that mirror the grammar.
-These classes form the Abstract Syntax Tree (AST) of my compiler.
+These classes form the Abstract Syntax Tree (AST) of the compiler.
 You can see the results of this work by [looking at my modified grammar](https://github.com/praeclarum/CLanguage/blob/master/CLanguage/Parser/CParser.jay).

 I ended up writing a [variety of syntax classes](https://github.com/praeclarum/CLanguage/tree/master/CLanguage/Syntax) such as: